shelleywong/CSCI211-Course-Materials/Programs/program06.md

 * It will have a single constructor that takes x and y as arguments.
 * In addition to the constructor, it will have a single member function `draw()` that must have a single argument, a reference to a `Grid` object (`void draw(Grid &grid)`).
 This function must be a `pure virtual` function (learn this term, it may be on the next exam).<br>

+> Note: In most cases, all class member variables are declared with private member access, because we don't want them to be directly accessible by any object or function outside the class.
+In this case, we can make base class members `protected` and allow derived classes to have access to these member variables.
+In this case, we would not need to define the same member variables again in the derived class.
+The derived class could have private, protected, or public base class access.

 You can make a virtual function into a pure virtual function by assigning it to zero in the base class declarations:
 ```cpp
 class Shape